kalliope-project/kalliope/docs/settings/settings.md

             - "I don't recognize that order"
 ```

-Example: You are running Kalliope on a Rpi.
-You've made a script that turn on or off a led.
+Example: You are running Kalliope on a Raspberry Pi.
+You've made a script that turn on or off a led. <br>
-You can call this script every time kalliope start or stop speaking
+You can call this script every time kalliope start or stop speaking.

 **settings.yaml**

 ```yaml
 hooks:
   on_start_speaking: "turn-on-led"